rvlopez/KoTMDb/README.md

 A very simple application made in Kotlin to improve my skills and learn more about this fantastic language.
 The application uses the TMDb API and consists of a screen where the most popular movies and series are listed and another where you can see more detailed information of any of them.

-The following is a brief description of the technical decisions taken for its development.
+The following is a brief description of the technical decisions taken for the development.

 ## API Service Highlights